 So there we were, two excited travellers staring out the window in anticipation of arriving at a place we had admired in photographs for so long.

 The train station for Hallstatt is located across the lake, so we had to take a small ferry to reach the town.
 It’s a great way to arrive because the views you get from the lake are gorgeous!

 As soon as we set foot in Hallstatt we could sense the unique atmosphere of the town.
-We quickly walked to our hotel, which overlooked the lake on one side and historic market square on the other, and got ready to explore Hallstatt and its main attractions!
+We quickly walked to our hotel, which overlooked the lake on one side and historic market square on the other, and got ready to discover some of the best things to do in Hallstatt.

 We could have stayed on the glistening lake forever, but we wanted to go hiking since it was forecasted to rain the next day (and boy did it ever!)

 Hiking in Hallstatt- From the Salt Mine to the Village

 There are a lot of great hiking options in and around Hallstatt and we were disappointed we couldn’t do more of it because of the heavy rain.

 Although we didn’t do any hardcore hiking, we did take the funicular up the mountain and explore the trails above town.
 This is also where the salt mine is, one of Hallstatt’s main tourist attractions.
 We couldn’t visit the mine because it was already closed for the day, but did get to enjoy the viewing platform.

 The observation deck is shaped like a triangle, the point hanging off over the edge of a cliff.
 It was nerve-racking to stand at the very end, but the stunning views did a great job of distracting me from my fear of falling.